v8/web-tooling-benchmark/README.md

   to stress by the `babel` and `babylon` tests.
 - A test to stress the [Chai Assertion Library](http://chaijs.com), which is commonly used to write unit and integration tests.
+- A test to stress the [Lebab](https://github.com/lebab/lebab) ES5 to ES6/ES7 transpiler, modernizing the preact bundle.
 - A test to stress the [Prettier](https://github.com/prettier/prettier) code formatter with various `.js` and `.jsx` inputs.
 - A test to stress the [source-map](https://github.com/mozilla/source-map)